 While not related to pets, an embarrassing and costly situation happened in court thanks to ChatGPT.

-Two personal injury lawyers arguing on behalf of their client presented past cases and citations to back up their case, only to be told by the judge those sources were completely fabricated.
+Two personal injury lawyers arguing on behalf of their client presented past cases and citations to support their case, only to be told by the judge that those sources were fabricated.

 It turns out that these lawyers used ChatGPT to do research for their case and didn’t bother to verify the information.